Takaiva/frontend-project-lvl3/README.md

 ## Description

 READABLE is an RSS client that allows you to aggregate articles from any resource that provides corresponding rss link.
 Posts update automatically.
-Post description preview enabled via modal window.

 Supported languages: